caddyserver/website/src/docs/markdown/v2-upgrade.md

 IP addresses and localhost domains will be issued certificates from a [locally-trusted, embedded CA](/docs/automatic-https#local-https).
 All other domains will use Let's Encrypt.
 (This is all configurable.)

+The storage structure of certificates and ACME resources has changed.
+Caddy 2 will probably obtain new certificates for your sites; but if you have a lot of certificates you can migrate them manually.
+See issues [#2955](https://github.com/caddyserver/caddy/issues/2955) and [#3124](https://github.com/caddyserver/caddy/issues/3124) for details.

 ## Command line